 The Normalization Factor field specifies 4-bit power-of-two normalization factor applied to the CIR Taps being reported in the CIR Taps field, i.e., the I and Q (in-phase and quadrature) tap values in the CIR Taps field have each been shifted left by this amount.

+If the report is fragmented, the Rx Antenna ID field identifies the receive antenna corresponding to the CIR taps.
+The Rx Antenna ID field shall be reserved if the report is not fragmented.

+If the report is fragmented, the Segment ID field identifies the Sensing PPDU SENS segment corresponding to the CIR taps.
+The Segment ID field shall be reserved if the report is not fragmented.

+Note – If the First Report Fragment field in the Report Identity Control field is equal to 1 and the Remaining Report Fragments field in the Report Identity Control field is equal to 0, it indicates that the report is not fragmented.
+Any other values of the First Report Fragment field and the Remaining Report Fragments field indicate that the report is fragmented.

 The RSSI field is a measure of the received signal strength at the antenna for the received sequence used to generate this Receive Report field, e.g., for a SENS segment being received via a particular antenna.

 The CIR Taps field, contains the CIR tap values, there is one CIR tap value for each bit in the CIR Bitmap that is set to a binary-one, each CIR tap consists of a signed 16-bit in-phase value and a signed 16-bit quadrature value.